-By replacing ABC in the end of this url a custom text phrase can be specified.
-We recommend to set the transparency of such watermark file by using a Photoshop or similar tool before applying it with MapTiler.
+By replacing ABC at the end of this URL a custom text phrase can be specified.
+We recommend setting the transparency of such watermark file by using a Photoshop or similar tool before applying it with MapTiler.

 Example of usage of the watermark: